 Section 2.
 Terms.
 The initial Directors named in the Articles of Incorporation shall select initial officers to serve through the first annual meeting of the Corporation's members following adoption of these Bylaws and until their successors are duly elected and qualified.
-Thereafter, the President and Executive Co-Director shall serve a term of three (3) years and until his or her successor is duly elected and qualified; the Vice President and Executive Co-Director shall serve a term of three (3) years and until his or her successor is duly elected and qualified [except that the Vice President and Executive Co-Director elected at the first annual meeting of the Corporation's members following adoption of these Bylaws shall serve a term of two (2) years and until his or her successor is duly elected and qualified]; and the Secretary-Treasurer shall serve a term of three (3) years and until his or her successor is duly elected and qualified]; and the Secretary-Treasurer shall serve a term of three (3) years and until his or her successor is duly elected and qualified]; and the Secretary-Treasurer shall serve a term of three (3) years and until his or her successor is duly elected and qualified]; and the Secretary-Treasurer shall serve a term of three (3) years and until his or her successor is duly elected and qualified.
+Thereafter, the President and Executive Co-Director shall serve a term of three (3) years and until his or her successor is duly elected and qualified; the Vice President and Executive Co-Director shall serve a term of three (3) years and until his or her successor is duly elected and qualified [except that the Vice President and Executive Co-Director elected at the first annual meeting of the Corporation's members following adoption of these Bylaws shall serve a term of two (2) years and until his or her successor is duly elected and qualified]; and the Secretary-Treasurer shall serve a term of three (3) years and until his or her successor is duly elected and qualified.
+In the event of an emergency that requires cancellation of the annual meeting and subsequent cancellation of the annual Call for Papers, the term of the President and Executive Co-Director, the Vice President and Executive Co-Director, and the Secretary-Treasurer may be extended for one additional year in order preserve the continuity of the Executive Committee and/or allow these officers to fulfill their three years of service.
+[Amended by more than a two-thirds vote of the Executive Committee, May 2020]